-Elmhurst College recommends that prospective students plan early for financing their graduate education, as there is limited scholarship and grant aid available based on prior academic achievement and financial need.
+Elmhurst University recommends that prospective students plan early for financing their graduate education, as there is limited scholarship and grant aid available based on prior academic achievement and financial need.

 Graduate students may also apply for federal student loans to cover the cost of their graduate study.
 Additionally, because many employers offer tuition reimbursement programs, students should also consult their human resources department regarding their company’s tuition benefits.

 To apply for student loans, graduate students applying for admission should complete the Free Application for Federal Student Aid (FAFSA).